-People with psoriasis have two issues to deal with, the skin condition itself, and all too often, other peoples' attitudes to psoriasis.
+People with psoriasis can have two issues to deal with, the skin condition itself, and sometimes, other peoples' attitudes towards psoriasis.

-Feeling self-conscious or embarrassed about visible psoriasis can undermine self-confidence; especially in social situations, meeting new people or with a romantic partner.
+Feeling self-conscious or embarrassed about psoriasis can undermine self-confidence; especially in social situations, when meeting new people or with a romantic partner.

-Often this is because of anxiety about what others might think.
+Often this can be because of anxiety about what others might think.
 Having psoriasis can be embarrassing and it can cause people to look or stare; but it doesn't mean you have to hide yourself away.

-When worried, here are some things to keep in mind:
+If worried, here are some things to think about:

-- Communicate your feelings and anxieties about psoriasis.
+- You may consider communicating your feelings or anxieties about your psoriasis to your close family and/or friends.
 Be open and truthful.
-If the other person is not familiar with psoriasis, explain a few basic facts, or offer an information leaflet or link to www.irishskin.ie - If worries about intimacy seem impossible to overcome, consider consulting a relationship therapist.
-Everyone has the power to change his or her perspectives, assumptions and attitudes. - Erectile dysfunction (difficulty maintaining an erection sufficient for sex) may occur in men who have psoriasis.
+If the other person is not familiar with psoriasis, it may be helpful to explain a few facts or offer an information leaflet or link to www.irishskin.ie - If worries about intimacy seem impossible to overcome, you may consider consulting a relationship therapist.
+Everyone has the power to change his or her perspectives, assumptions and attitudes. - Erectile dysfunction (difficulty maintaining an erection sufficient for sex) can occur in men who have psoriasis.
 Sometimes this may be related to the worry about psoriasis itself.
 If this is a problem for you, it is important to discuss it with your GP as it may also be an early warning sign of heart disease.